Lizare1811/air-quality-prediction/README.md

-Air Quality Prediction :

-This project predicts PM2.5 levels in the air using a Deep Learning model built with Keras/TensorFlow.
-It helps monitor air pollution based on environmental data

-Dataset :

-The dataset contains measurements like PM2.5, PM10, temperature, humidity, and other air quality parameters.
-It is cleaned and ready for training and testing

-Objective :

-To build a model that can accurately predict PM2.5 concentrations based on input features like temperature, humidity, and other pollutants

-How It Works :

-1)The model is a Deep Neural Network trained on historical air quality data

-2)It learns patterns between input features (like temperature, humidity, PM10) and the target (PM2.5)

-3)After training, the model can predict PM2.5 levels for new data

-Key Features :

-1)Predicts PM2.5 concentrations in real-time

-2)Uses a trained deep learning model for accurate predictions

-3)Small model size (pm25_model.h5) for easy usage

-Results :

-1)The model predicts PM2.5 with good accuracy on test data

-2)Can be used to monitor air quality in real-time applications

-Future Work :

-1)Extend the model to predict other pollutants like PM10, NO2, CO

-2)Deploy the model in a web or mobile application for live predictions
+Air Quality Prediction using Deep Learning

+Project Overview

+This project predicts PM2.5 levels in the air using a Deep Learning model built with TensorFlow/Keras.
+It helps monitor air pollution by learning patterns from environmental data such as temperature, humidity, and other pollutant levels.

+Tech Stack

+1)Python

+2)TensorFlow / Keras

+3)Pandas

+4)NumPy

+5)Matplotlib

+Dataset

+The dataset contains environmental and air quality parameters used to train the model.

+Key Features:

+PM10

+Temperature

+Humidity

+Other pollutant indicators

+Target Variable:

+PM2.5 concentration

+Objective

+To build a deep learning model that can accurately predict PM2.5 levels based on environmental conditions and pollutant data.

+Methodology

+ Data preprocessing and cleaning

+ Feature selection

+ Train-test split

+ Model building using a Deep Neural Network

+ Model training and evaluation

+Model Details

+Deep Neural Network (DNN)

+Implemented using TensorFlow/Keras

+Model saved as: `pm25_model.h5`

+Results

+The model predicts PM2.5 levels with good accuracy on test data

+Performance evaluated using standard regression metrics

+How to Run

+1. Install required libraries: pip install tensorflow pandas numpy matplotlib

+2. Run the script:
+   python main.py

+Output

+The model predicts PM2.5 concentration values based on input environmental features.

+Applications

+Air pollution monitoring systems

+Smart city applications

+Environmental analysis

+Future Improvements

+Predict additional pollutants (PM10, NO2, CO)

+Improve accuracy using advanced models (LSTM, GRU)

+Deploy as a web or mobile application

+Integrate with real-time sensor data

+Conclusion

+This project demonstrates how deep learning can be applied to environmental data to predict air pollution levels and support better decision-making for public health.